Submit Article

 What Were the Facts of This Case?

-Voltas Ltd was the main contractor for tunnel ventilation and environmental control systems works on nine stations of the Thomson East-Coast Mass Rapid Transit Line.
-The ducting works for four of these stations were subcontracted to the second defendant, Yong Chan Metal Engineering Pte Ltd, through an agreement entered into in 2017 (the "2017 Subcontract").
-The first defendant, Ng Theng Swee, was the director and majority shareholder of the second defendant and made all the business and commercial decisions in relation to the subcontract works.
+Voltas Limited, the plaintiff, was the main contractor appointed for the tunnel ventilation and environmental control systems works across nine stations of the Thomson East-Coast MRT Line.
+In 2017, Voltas subcontracted the ducting works for four of these stations to the second defendant, Yong Chan Metal Engineering Pte Ltd, under an agreement known as the "2017 Subcontract".
+The first defendant, Mr. Ng Theng Swee, was the sole director and majority shareholder of Yong Chan, exercising total control over its business and commercial decisions.
+He was the primary point of contact for Voltas throughout the duration of the project.

 How Did the Court Analyse the Issues?